mammasmias/ARTn-Plugin/README.md

 - `push_step_size`: Is a real value, by default is `0.3`.
 The unit is in Angstrom.
 Step size of the inital push (note: the step size is limited by the engine)
 - `dlanc`: Is a real value, by default is `1e-2`.
 The unit is in Angstrom.
 Step size in the lanczos algorithm.
 - `eigen_step_size`:  Is a real value, by default is `0.2`.
 The unit is in Angstrom.
 Step size for a step with the lanczos eigenvector (note: the step size is limited by the engine).

+## The output

+- explain the output file...
+More precisely explain the behavior by default tat pARTn does.

+  I mean the saddle point research first, after the minimization to the first minimum and after the minimization to the second minimum.